OsLint/ReadNext/README.md

-# 📚 Book Recommendations System
+# 📚 ReadNext

+## Disclaimer
-This project was developed for my PPY (Programming in Python) class at the Polish Japanese Academy of Information Technology.
+This project was originally  developed for my PPY (Programming in Python) class at the Polish Japanese Academy of Information Technology
+You can see the state it was in when you go back to commits from the june 2024.

 ## Overview